jacobfreedom/optimize-img/README.md

 **This is built for running multiple quality iterations.
 After that, I always run geometry/scene optimization in glTF-Transform.**

 **Additional quality tip:** Keep your normal maps at full 2K quality (optionally WebP for load-time), and use this tool to downscale baseColor + ORM to 1K PNGs.
-Then in your KTX2 pass, use a higher-quality UASTC mode for baseColor and a more compressed ETC1S profile for the ORM.
+Then in your KTX2 pass, use a higher-quality UASTC mode for baseColor and a more compressed ETC1S profile for the ORM slot.
 You can even start with 4K source and keep quality testing.

 ---